stevedekorte/strvct.net/README.md

 ## Storage

-Domain objects each have a property which determines whether they are persisted, as well as property annotations which determine which properties are persisted.
-Using this metainformation, the system automatically manages the storage of domain objects.
-Each domain object is stored as an individual JSON record.
-Storage is done of the client side using IndexedDB.
+Domain object classes each have a property which determines whether the object persisted, as well as property annotations which determine which properties are persisted.
+The system automatically manages persistence using this metainformation. <!-- Each domain object is stored as an individual JSON record.
+Storage is done of the client side using IndexedDB.-->

 <!--
 ### Native Collections